The transition from Formby pinewoods to beach and dunes

 Is Formby good for families with young kids?

 Yes.
-The squirrel trail is flat and manageable, the beach is wide and safe (no lifeguard, but the beach itself is calm), and the walk through the pines is short enough to keep young children engaged.
-The NT café is on site.
-The one thing to manage is parking — book via the NT app first.
+The squirrel trail is flat and manageable, the beach is wide and safe (no lifeguard, but the beach itself is calm), and the walk through the pines is short enough.
+The NT cafรฉ is on site.
+Book parking via the NT app first.

 What's free at Formby?

 The pinewoods and beach are free to walk in.
-Parking is charged (free for NT members, from £6 for non-members).
-The NT café has a small entry/access fee in peak season — check the NT website for current details.
+Parking is charged (free for NT members, from ยฃ6 for non-members).
+The NT cafรฉ has a small entry fee in peak season: check the NT website.

 Is Formby good for dogs?

 Very.
 Dogs are welcome on the beach year-round, on the pinewood paths, and in the village.
-The only restriction is leads required in the red squirrel reserve section of the pinewoods (well-signed).
-Most of the village pubs and cafes are dog-friendly too.
+The only restriction is leads required in the red squirrel reserve section: it's well-signed.
+Most village pubs and cafes are dog-friendly too.

 Got a business in Formby?